YigaoFan/FlyCppTestFrame/README.md

 # FlyCppTestFrame
 A implementation of a C++ test frame like Catch2 part usage

 This frame should use like the code below.
 The good of this framework also Catch is that you can freely nest tests.
 As you know, there are usually some preconditions that need to be constructed during the test.
 Some times they are duplicate.
 That's very convenient and elegant.
-Then it requires C++ 11 and above(wait to verification).
+Then it requires C++ 11 and above.

 ```c++
 #include <vector>